SeedTactics/fms-insight/docs/material-tracking.md

 material on the factory floor.
 Operators can remove virtual material sticky notes from the whiteboard by clicking a button and add sticky notes by scanning a barcode or manually entering a serial.
-Each queue or conveyor or place where material is under manual control has a cooresponding whiteboard region.
+Each queue or conveyor or place where material is under manual control has a corresponding whiteboard region.
 By placing a computer or tablet at that place in the factory, the operator can at a glance see if the virtual whiteboard matches the reality on the factory floor, and if not simply edit the virtual whiteboard to match.

 ## An Example Design

-The virtual whiteboard implemented by FMS Insight is versitle and can adjust to a huge variety of processes with parts moving in and out of automation and manual handling.
+The virtual whiteboard implemented by FMS Insight is versatile and can adjust to a huge variety of processes with parts moving in and out of automation and manual handling.

-For example, consider a process with two cells: a horizonal machining cell and a lathe cell.
+For example, consider a process with two cells: a horizontal machining cell and a lathe cell.
 Parts are manually loaded and unloaded and transfer between cells via a conveyor.
 The conveyor between the cells will correspond to a region on the virtual whiteboard.
 Also, right next to the conveyor, there is a computer or mounted tablet with an attached barcode scanner.
 The computer uses FMS Insight to display the region of the whiteboard for the conveyor.
-As parts are unloaded from one cell, FMS Insight automatically moves the cooresponding material sticky note from the pallet to the conveyor region.
+As parts are unloaded from one cell, FMS Insight automatically moves the corresponding material sticky note from the pallet to the conveyor region.
-Simiarly, FMS Insight is configured to monitor the virtual whiteboard region for the conveyor to know when to bring pallets to the load station to load material out of the conveyor.
+Similarly, FMS Insight is configured to monitor the virtual whiteboard region for the conveyor to know when to bring pallets to the load station to load material out of the conveyor.